 “The young people I support are the reason why I am a support worker.”

 We love to hear about the success and achievements of our young people.
 In their own way, they all make us proud of them.
-It’s also important to note the hard work our Support Workers do to help the young people live life to the full!
+It’s also important to note the hard work our Support Workers do working with young people.
+They help them live life to the full!
 Here are few stories from Donna, a Progress support worker who says life is never dull working at Progress.

 J.B used to lack confidence and often found it hard to interact with staff and other young people.
 His difficulty with freedom of movement meant he was sad and despondent.
 Going to college or being amongst people was always a negative experience for J.B.